wirelessops/ReceiptsGo/README.md

 - **app**.
 All common application code for both the `free` and `plusFlavor` flavors of the application are defined here.
 In practice, all development work should occur in this module
 - **wBMiniLibrary**.
 A few legacy items that haven't been moved into the Library module, but it's otherwise unused.

-To install, clone or pull down this project.
-Please note that it will **NOT** work out of the box, so you will need to add the following files to ensure it will compile:
+Please note that that in order to use this project fully, you will need to replace the following place holder files:

 - `app/src/main/res/values/secrets.xml`.
 You can copy the secrets.xml.sample file and rename the keys inside to achieve this behavior.
 This is used for low usage keys
 - `app/src/free/res/values/ads.xml`.
 The ads file in smartReceiptsFree.
 You can add `adUnitId` and `classicAdUnitId` to enable support for AdMob Native and Classic Ads, respectively.
 - `app/src/free/res/xml/analytics.xml`.
 The analytics file in smartReceiptsFree.
 You can add a key here if you wish to enable Google Analytics.

-Generally speaking, it's easier to test against SmartReceiptsPlus (ie Smart Receipts PlusFlavor), since there are less secrets that have been explicitly git ignored to avoid key leaks.
+It is recommended to run the following commands after cloning this project in order to avoid accidentally pushing changes to these files:

+- `git update-index --assume-unchanged app/src/free/res/values/ads.xml`
+- `git update-index --assume-unchanged app/src/free/res/xml/analytics.xml`
+- `git update-index --assume-unchanged app/src/main/res/values/secrets.xml`

+This will prevent git from tracking these changes against your local secrets.

 ## Donate